mohamedzhioua/ZiwiShop-ecommerce/README.md

  # Ziwishop Clothes Ecommerce App Documentation

-  -  Welcome to the documentation for the Ziwishop Clothes Ecommerce App built using the MERN (MongoDB, Express, React, Node.js) stack with a Vite frontend project.
+  -  Welcome to the documentation for the Ziwishop Clothes an open source e-commerce built using the MERN stack (MongoDB, Express, React, Node.js) with a Vite frontend project.
 This document will guide you through the key features and functionalities of the application.

    - 🔗 Table of Contents
    - 🔗 Introduction